Hints and Tips

-- You have at least three weeks to submit your online application.
+- Once our grants staff have given you the go ahead, you have at least three weeks to submit your online application.
 Please don’t leave it to the last day.

 - If you are going to include letters of support, make sure they are not identical!
 If they are genuine about supporting your work, they should be able to write the letter themselves.

 - Read the case studies and check the grants database from recent years to get a feel for what we fund.

 - The online application form has strict word limits.
 We recommend that you don’t generalise, but include specific facts and figures, for example “this project will benefit five communities and approximately 5,000 people” rather than “this project will benefit many communities”.